|

 The piano playback volume will by default match that level as originally recorded, so assuming a song was recorded on an Imperial piano for example it will essentially be played back at the same volume on another Imperial.
 But by touching the control buttons up or down in increments CEUS will play back the recorded song louder or softer.
 It is just as though a pianist is being asked to strike the keys a little harder or softer; this does nothing to alter the piano itself.
 So if a performance recorded in a large hall is to be listened to in a room at home, one can reduce the volume to comfortable (and 'hearing safe') levels.

-CEUS can be ordered factory installed in any new Bösendorfer Grand piano from the Model 170 (5'8") to the Imperial Model 290 (9'6").
-Alternatively, a piano may be returned to the factory so that with some modifications to the piano the CEUS can be installed onto Bösendorfer grand pianos (models 170 to 290).
-This will no doubt provide many fine candle-lit dinners serenaded by any one of the many extraordinary artists whose efforts were saved for posterity in the CEUS library, this is this possibility that most stirred my imagination.
+CEUS could be ordered factory installed in any new Bösendorfer Grand piano from the Model 170 (5'8") up to the Imperial Model 290 (9'6").
+Alternatively, a piano could be returned to the factory in Vienna so that with some modifications to the piano the CEUS can be installed onto Bösendorfer grand piano models 170, 185, 200, 214, 225, 280 / 280VC and 290.

+Welcome to a new dimension of recording and reproducing playing, practice sessions or concerts on a grand piano."
 Not Cues, but rather something between Seuss and Zeus: initially I was unsure about how to pronounce 'CEUS'.
 When I learned CEUS is pronounced like something between Zeus and the Seuss of Dr. Seuss fame ("Cat In The Hat", "Green Eggs and Ham", etc.), I was even more confounded about why Bösendorfer selected the CEUS name.
 When I first heard about it in 2005 at Bösendorfer New York they explained it was 'CEUSS' for "Computer Enhanced for Ultimate Super Sound", but since then I have seen it published only as CEUS.
 According to the earlier versions of both the German and English operating manuals CEUS is the acronym for "Create Emotions with Unique Sound", but this is in English.
 I tried to understand from where this originated while also wondering if the translation sounded better or made more sense in German (Emotionen erzeugen mit Einzigartiger Klang) but no, that does not work.
 I have noted neither the most recent operating manual nor the Bösendorfer web site explain the meaning of the CEUS acronym.
 Image © Dr. Seuss Enterprises.
 Used by permission. |

 One of the first production CEUS pianos is an Imperial Model 290 that was acquired by the International Laboratory for Brain, Music and Sound Research (BRAMS) center.
 This research centre is jointly affiliated with the University of Montreal, with McGill University, and with the Montreal Neurological Institute (MNI).
 BRAMS is devoted to the study of music cognition with a focus on neuroscience.
 This piano was on line by early 2006 and by then I was learning more and more about the CEUS, yet I had no direct feedback from people who were using it and so I hesitated to proceed.